C-D-Lewis/blog.chrislewis.me.uk/posts/2022-08-13-Ditching-Dropbox-With-Cirroc-A-Tiny-Cloud.md

 - Automatically bringing a RAID drive back into the array when degraded.

-- Using users to share portions of the drive publically and with friends.
+- Using multiple users to share portions of the drive publicly and with friends.

 However, I have managed to shrink my usage of Dropbox down from over 30GB to just 10, and will be continuing towards fitting in the free tier allocation